raphaelbastide/1962/INSTRUCTIONS.md

             Depth: 8cm

 - A line can't stay empty
-- A line must begin with a capital
+- A line must begin with a capital letter
 - A line can contain a title or a couple "key: value"

 ### Main informations